-The Directors recognise the importance of sound corporate governance and of the six Directors who constitute the Board three are executives and three are non-executives, reflecting a blend of different experience and backgrounds.
-The Board considers Nigel Greenaway and Andrew Baddeley to be independent in terms of the QCA Code.
+The Directors recognise the importance of sound corporate governance and of the five Directors who constitute the Board, one executive and four non-executives, reflecting a blend of different experience and backgrounds.
+The Board considers Nigel Greenaway, Andrew Baddeley and Graham Warner to be independent in terms of the QCA Code.

 The Directors have overall responsibility for overseeing the performance of the Company’s activities.

-The Board intends to meet at least six times in each calendar year for formal board meetings and on an ad hoc basis as and when necessary.
+The Board meets at least six times in each calendar year for formal board meetings and on an ad hoc basis as and when necessary.
 Where they judge it appropriate, all Directors shall have access to independent professional advice at the expense of the Company.

 The Board’s policy on tenure is that continuity and experience are considered to add significantly to the strength of the Board and, as such, no limit on the overall length of service of any of the Company’s Directors, including the Chairman, has been imposed.